Men's Razor Bumps & Dark Spots: The Turmeric Solution for Smoother Skin

 Why do razor bumps cause dark spots?

 Razor bumps create inflammation when hair curls back into skin.
-Your immune system reacts and releases inflammatory signals that can trigger pigment cells to produce extra melanin.
+Your body releases signals that trigger pigment cells to produce extra melanin.

-Even after the bump heals, this excess melanin can remain as a dark mark called post-inflammatory hyperpigmentation (PIH).
+Even after the bump heals, this excess melanin can remain as a dark mark.

-Men with darker skin tones can have more reactive melanocytes, which can make marks look more noticeable.
+Men with darker skin tones can have more reactive pigment cells, making marks look more noticeable.

 How does turmeric help razor bumps?

-Curcumin has been studied for anti-inflammatory activity.
+Curcumin (turmeric's active compound) has been studied for soothing activity.
 It may help calm the look of razor bump irritation and reduce visible redness.

-Keeping the shave area clean and reducing irritation can also help minimize bumps that linger and leave marks.
+Keeping the shave area clean can also help minimize bumps that linger.

-Curcumin may also support more even-looking tone over time.
+Curcumin may support more even-looking tone over time.

 How long does it take for razor bump dark spots to fade?